dymmond/edgy/docs/migrations/discovery.md

 ```

 !!!
 Tip
-    The application can be built using Esmerald, Starlette, Sanic, FastAPI, or other frameworks.
+    The application can be built using Ravyn, Starlette, Sanic, FastAPI, or other frameworks.

 Edgy follows these steps to locate the application: